Cautions and Caveats About Taking Leaves: Part 1

 - Educational Leave (Article 14)

-Implications on Full-Time Equivalent Service While On Leave
+Implications on Full-Time Equivalent Service (FTE) While On Leave

-Full-Time Equivalent Service is defined “as the length of service with the Employer from the date of the first appointment with the Employer” and that Full-Time Equivalent Service includes service on the types of approved leaves noted above (Article 1.05).
+Full-Time Equivalent Service is defined “as the length of service with the Employer from the date of the first appointment with the Employer” and that Full-Time Equivalent Service includes service on the types of approved leaves noted above (Article 1.05 i).

 Implications on Seniority Accrual and Pay Scale While On Leave

-As per Article 13.01 (b), seniority and movement up the pay scale are impacted differently depending on whether faculty are on a paid leave or unpaid leave:
+As per Article 13.01 (a), FTE service accrual and movement up the pay scale are impacted differently depending on whether faculty are on a paid leave or unpaid leave:

-- All paid leaves are treated as continuous employment for the purposes of seniority accrual.
+- All paid leaves are treated as continuous employment for the purposes of FTE service accrual.

-- Unpaid leaves are treated as continuous employment for the purposes of seniority accrual for the duration of the leave, except for movement up the salary increment scale.
+- Unpaid leaves are treated as continuous employment for the purposes of FTE service accrual for the duration of the leave, except for movement up the salary increment scale.

 The FTE service, seniority, and pay scale implications for each type of leave are explained further under its respective section.